A No-Go Theorem for Shaping Quantum Resources

-\begin{theorem}[Rigidity of the Moment Hierarchy] Let $\mathcal L$ be the generator of time evolution for a single bosonic mode, represented as a differential operator acting on a phase-space quasiprobability distribution $Q(\alpha,\alpha^*)$ or $W(\alpha,\alpha^*)$.
-Among all connected Lie flows generated by smooth Hamiltonians—finite or infinite dimensional—on $L^{2}(\mathbb R)$, the quadratic (symplectic) subalgebra $\mathfrak{su}(1,1)$ and its multimode extension $\mathfrak{sp}(2N,\mathbb R)$ are the unique nontrivial hierarchy-preserving flows, up to affine and phase redundancies.
+We now formalize this impossibility as a theorem that identifies the symplectic subalgebra as the sole analytic structure closing the moment hierarchy.
+Throughout, by a \emph{smooth Hamiltonian} we mean a phase-space function $H(q,p)$ belonging to a differentiability class sufficient to ensure that the associated Moyal generator admits a finite-order differential representation.
+In particular, nonquadratic contributions require differentiability to at least third order, and for definiteness we assume $H \in C^\infty$. \begin{theorem}[Rigidity of the Moment Hierarchy] Let $L$ be the generator of time evolution for a single bosonic mode, represented as a differential operator acting on a phase-space quasiprobability distribution $Q(\alpha,\alpha^\ast)$ or $W(\alpha,\alpha^\ast)$.
+Among all connected Lie flows generated by smooth Hamiltonians---finite or infinite dimensional---on $L^2(\mathbb{R})$, the quadratic (symplectic) subalgebra $\mathfrak{su}(1,1)$ and its multimode extension $\mathfrak{sp}(2N,\mathbb{R})$ are the unique nontrivial hierarchy-preserving flows, up to affine and phase redundancies.
 Equivalently, they are the maximal subalgebras of the infinite-dimensional algebra of smooth Hamiltonian vector fields on phase space whose differential representations terminate at second order. \end{theorem}